Mandarin Chinese Minor

 Any course with the MAND subject code or MAND attribute code may apply.
 A list of these courses can be found here.

 At least one 3000 level course is required.
-A 2000-level MAND course is a prerequisite for all 3000-level MAND courses.
+MAND 2500 is the prerequisite for all 3000-level MAND courses.

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.